InspiryThemes/realhomes-docs/docs/import-demo.md

 ![Screenshot](images/import-demo/import-demo-data.png)

-Before you begin, make sure all the required plugins are installed and activated.

-Click on the blue **Import** button, and you will see a popup, so click on the blue **Yes, import!** button again to confirm the import for the relevant layout of the theme.
-Wait for few minutes as the demo images are being fetched from the remote server, and this process can take a couple of minutes.
+Click on the blue **Import Demo** button, and you will see the next page where it will confirm the required plugins.

+If any plugin is missing then the Demo Import process will install it so click on **Continue & Import** button again to confirm the import.

+Wait for few minutes as the demo images are being fetched (downloaded) from the remote server to your website, and this process can take a couple of minutes (depending on the speed of your hosting server).

 ![Screenshot](images/import-demo/one-click-demo-import.png)